mycargus/dockerize-dat-app/README.md

 This is *not* a substitute for Docker's [official tutorial](https://training.docker.com/self-paced-training).
 Rather, I'll attempt to briefly explain what Docker has to offer.
 Then we're going to dive right in to the command line and make some Docker magic.

+If you'd rather skip the intro and go right to building a Docker image, scroll down to the section titled, "Let's build something!"

 ### Why use Docker?

 Have you ever run into unexpected errors while developing on your local machine?
 Problems like outdated dependencies, ruby library version confusion, or flat out jacked up stuff that leads to hours of scouring Stack Overflow and really weird looking old-school discussion threads in which the most valuable contributor is a self-proclaimed hacker with the alias "T0xic Vap0r"?